sethforprivacy/self-hosted-services/README.md

 ## How does it work?

-This repo relies on Docker Compose to configure and run all of the above services, leveraging [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) to automatically expose each service, request and maintain Let's Encrypt certificates for SSL, and handle all proxying.
+This repo relies on Docker Compose to configure and run all of the above services, leveraging Traefik to automatically expose each service, [request and maintain](https://doc.traefik.io/traefik/user-guides/docker-compose/acme-tls/) Let's Encrypt certificates for SSL, and handle all proxying.

 ## Starting the Services